irontitan/paradox/README.md

 }

 (async function () {
-  const connection = (await MongoClient.connect('mongodb://urldomongodbaqui')).db('crowd')
+  const connection = (await MongoClient.connect('mongodb://mongodburl')).db('crowd')
   const personRepository = new PersonRepository(connection)
-  const johnDoe = Person.create('johndoe@doe.com', 'jdoe')
-  await personRepository.save(johnDoe) // Will create a new event in the class const allJanes = await personRepository.search({ name: 'jane' }, 1, 10) // Will return an object implementing the IPaginatedQueryResultinterface
+  const johnDoe = Person.create('johndoe@doe.com', 'jdoe') // Will create a new event in the class await personRepository.save(johnDoe) // Will persist the data to the database const allJanes = await personRepository.search({ name: 'jane' }, 1, 10) // Will return an object implementing the IPaginatedQueryResultinterface

   // If you like, there's a possibility to update multiple classes at the same time